 5-They attempted to gather manna on the Sabbath and disobeyed God’s commandment (Exodus 16:27–29).

 6-They complained to Moses because of the lack of water at Rephidim (Exodus 17:2–3).

 7-The committed a grave sin by making “a molded calf, and worshiped it and sacrificed to it” (Exodus 32:7–10).

 8-They complained at Taberah (Numbers 11:1–2).

 9-They complained about not having flesh foods to eat (Numbers 11:4).

 10-They didn’t trust that the Lord could give them the Promised Land and conquer its heathen inhabitants (Numbers 14:1–4).

-Throughout their history, the Israelites have relied on their descent from Abraham, yet they repeatedly disobeyed God (Genesis 15:6; Galatians 3:7, 9).
-Consequently, this lack of faith is what kept them from entering into God’s rest (Hebrews 3:19; 4:11).
+Throughout their history, the Israelites have relied on their descent from Abraham to inherit God’s promises, yet they repeatedly disobeyed God and murmured against His will (Genesis 15:6; Galatians 3:7, 9).
+Consequently, this lack of faith is what kept them from entering into His rest (Hebrews 3:19; 4:11).
 May we learn from their mistakes and put our full faith in God as our Savior.